Why is Heritage Turkey Considered the Best? (Plus recipe and menu ideas)

-- Transfer to oven and roast.
+- Transfer to oven, lower heat to 350 degrees, and roast.
 Roasting time will be 3 to 3 1/2 hours for an 18-pound bird.
 Add 10 minutes per pound for larger birds.
 Subtract 10 minutes per pound for smaller birds.
 Midway through cooking time, remove giblets and neck and add wine and 1 cup water.
 Twenty minutes before roasting time is complete, begin to test for doneness with a digital probe thermometer inserted at the deepest part of the thigh.
 It is done when thigh registers 160 degrees.
 Remove bird from oven and transfer to a serving platter.

 - Place roasting pan over low heat on the stovetop and add 2 1/2 cups stock.
 Scrape all the browned turkey bits from bottom of pan.
 Skim 2/3 of the fat from top of drippings and discard.
 Bring drippings to a boil; reduce to a simmer.
 You may wish to strain at this point to remove stray bits, but they add character to the finished gravy.

 - Finely chop giblets and neck meat.
 Dissolve cornstarch in 1/2 cup stock.
 Add slurry to drippings, stirring constantly, until thickened.
 If gravy seems too thick, whisk in a bit more stock.
 Add chopped egg and giblets and neck meat.
 Taste and season with salt and pepper.